almostearthling/when-command/README.md

 ## Compatibility

 **When** has been successfully tested on Windows (10 and 11) and Linux (Debian 12).
-On Debian 12, however, it does not run OOTB: some additional packages are needed, as it does not ship with _tkinter_ support by default, nor supports the _AppIndicator_ protocol in a Gnome session.
+On Debian 12, however, it does not run OOTB: some additional packages are needed, as it does not ship with _tkinter_ support by default, nor it supports the _AppIndicator_ protocol in a Gnome session.
 Thus both `python3-tk` and `gir1.2-ayatanaappindicator3` need to be installed using the _apt_ package manager.
 Moreover, on _Wayland_ sessions the UI appears mangled and the graphic elements are actually unusable: it looks like _tkinter_ only works well in _Xorg_ sessions.
 Since Gnome does not support indicator icons direcltly, a Gnome shell extension capable of implementing this protocol has to be installed, such as [AppIndicator and KStatusNotifierItem Support](https://extensions.gnome.org/extension/615/appindicator-support/).

 Before starting **When** on Debian 12, and before the `poetry install` step described [above](#usage), the following option needs to be set in order to let the Python virtual environment access all the needed system modules: